 The NTSB continues to investigate the cause of the Baltimore MTA bus crash.
 Shortly after the accident, the Baltimore school system ended its contract with AAAfordable Transportation.

 The NTSB safety recommendations cited a list of crashes Chappell had been in prior to the Baltimore MTA bus crash.
 Included in those was an October 14, 2011 accident in which the bus Chappell was driving struck three poles and hit a parked car after he “passed out,” and a September 23, 2015 crash in which he “sideswiped a parked vehicle, left the scene, and failed to report the crash.”
 Chappell received a 72-day suspension for both leaving the scene and not reporting the crash.

-Among the NTSB’s recommendations were that the Baltimore City Public Schools request that the Maryland State Department of Education appoint a third party to conduct an audit of the transportation department and take corrective actions to improve internal controls regarding school bus driver qualification standards, and that the Department of Education clarify the definitions of disqualifying conditions.
+Among the NTSB’s recommendations were that the Baltimore City Public Schools request that the Maryland State Department of Education appoints a third party to conduct an audit of the transportation department and take corrective actions to improve internal controls regarding school bus driver qualification standards and that the Department of Education clarifies the definitions of disqualifying conditions.

 “In the course of the investigation, the NTSB has identified deficiencies with the oversight of school bus driver operations and qualifications by the city of Baltimore and by the Maryland State Department of Education (MSDE),” the NTSB noted in its report.

 A statement from the Baltimore City Public School system highlighted the organization’s commitment to improving issues in its Transportation Department.